serverlessworkflow/specification/specification.md

 * They can transition only to states which also have their `usedForCompensation` property and set to `true`
 * They cannot themselves set their `compensatedBy` property to true (compensation is not recursive)

-Runtime implementations should raise compile time / parsing exceptions for all the cases mentioned above.
+Runtime implementations should raise compile time / parsing exceptions if any of the rules mentioned above are not obeyed in the workflow definition.

 Let's take a look at an example workflow state which defines its `compensatedBy` property, and the compensation state it references: